tomdess/registry-cache-feeder/README.md

   --headers "X-Static-Token=mySecretTokenHash"

 ```
-Use an https endpoint, the authorization mechanism is quite weak cause is based on a static token, so use at least https to protect.
+Use an https endpoint, as the authorization mechanism is quite weak because it's based on a static token, so use at least https to protect.
 As a best practice the docker container should be contacted via a reverse proxy, not exposed directly on public net (i.e. see my [`docker-haproxy-certbot`](https://github.com/tomdess/docker-haproxy-certbot) project)

 ### Docker compose configuration

-The compose file read a local .env file to get specific values, copy DOT.env.template in .env and set your values for followinf vareiables:
+The compose file reads a local .env file to get specific values, copy DOT.env.template to .env and set your values for following vareiables:

 ```
 - HARBOR_URL # harbor hostname and project (i.e. myharbor.mynet/acr-cache)